 Pin and Sew the Bunny Treat Bags

-Turn it right side out and you’re almost done… just thread about 16″ of ribbon through the buttonhole to make the drawstring.
+Turn the bag right side out and you’re almost done… just thread about 16″ of ribbon through the buttonhole to make the drawstring.
 So cute!

-Now make a whole basketful of bunny treat bags!
+Now make a litter of bunny treat bags filled with candy for your Easter Basket!
 I think the tracing and stitching method really helps to cut down on time.
 I made all five in just a couple hours – and that was stopping to take pictures too.